bartdegoede/blog/content/about.md

 Hi!
 My name is Bart de Goede, and I write software for a living.
 Besides that, I like a lot of other things, such as traveling, eating (nice) food or go for a drink with my friends.

+Most of the posts I write are about things related to tech and programming, or anything else I find interesting.

 Find me on [GitHub](https://github.com/bartdegoede), [LinkedIn](https://www.linkedin.com/in/bart-de-goede-597a5232/) or [Twitter](https://twitter.com/bartdegoede).